openSUSE/libeconf/README.md

 ## API

-The API is written in plain C. The description can be found here :https://opensuse.github.io/libeconf/
+The API is written in plain C. The description can be found here: https://opensuse.github.io/libeconf/

 ## Bindings for other languages